Porto metropolitan area: Government

 The headquarters of the metropolitan area are located in Avenida dos Aliados.

 The metropolitan area is governed by the Junta Metropolitana do Porto (JMP), headquartered in Avenida dos Aliados, in downtown Porto.
-The current President of the Metro area is Eduardo Vítor Rodrigues, (PS), also the mayor of Vila Nova de Gaia municipality, in office since 2017, when he succeeded Hermínio Loureiro, the then mayor of Oliveira de Azeméis.
+The current President of the Metro area is Pedro Duarte (PSD), also the mayor of Porto.

-The Conselho Metropolitano do Porto (Porto Metropolitan Council) is composed by the 17 mayors of the municipalities that integrate the Metropolitan Area: 11 mayors from the Socialist Party (PS), 4 from the Social Democratic Party (PSD), 1 from the CDS – People's Party (CDS–PP) and 1 Independent.
+The Conselho Metropolitano do Porto (Porto Metropolitan Council) is composed by the 17 mayors of the municipalities that integrate the Metropolitan Area: 8 mayors from the Socialist Party (PS), 8 from the Social Democratic Party (PSD) and 1 from the CDS – People's Party (CDS–PP).

 Although the government has halted the intention of creating new metropolitan areas and urban communities, it is keen to ensure greater autonomy to Porto and Lisbon metropolitan areas.

 Urban areas and agglomeration

 The Porto metropolitan area is the second largest metropolitan area of Portugal, with about 1.8 million people.
 It groups the larger Porto Urban Area, the second largest in the country, assembled by the municipalities of Porto, Matosinhos, Vila Nova de Gaia, Gondomar, Valongo and Maia.
 It also includes three smaller urban areas: Póvoa de Varzim-Vila do Conde, Trofa-Santo Tirso and Santa Maria da Feira-São João da Madeira-Oliveira de Azeméis.

 The urban-metropolitan agglomeration known as Porto Metropolitan Arch is a regional urban system of polycentric nature that encompasses the Porto Metropolitan Area and the sub-regions of Cávado, Ave and Tâmega e Sousa, including cities such as Braga and Guimarães.